stoneface86/gbapu/README.md

 Implemented, if the access was made within 4 clocks of the channel access then the read/write will work.

+### Zombie mode

+Writing to the NRx2 register without retrigger immediately afterwards results in strange behavior.
+This is known as zombie mode, where the channel volume can be altered manually.

+The exact behavior is not well documented and varies across models, but the most consistent is the following:
+ * Write V8 to the register where V is the initial volume
+ * Retrigger the channel
+ * Then the volume can be manually controlled by writing $08 to the register, which increments the current volume by 1.

 ## Not implemented

 The following is a list of behavior that is not implemented by this emulator: